 Apostrophes are also used to indicate contractions in which one or more letters have been omitted or two words have been joined (e.g. don't, it's, you're).
-Contractions are not used in formal writing, other than in direct speech.
+Contractions are not used in formal writing, other than when quoting someone's direct speech.